ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 try to outline the high points, here.

-* proto/sym - This is a bit like function overloading where multiple definitions of the same name ar declared with different parameters.
+* proto/sym - This is a bit like function overloading where multiple definitions of the same name are declared with different parameters.
 Here's an example from the core NQP definition of regexes themselves: